Agnes Salm-Salm

-Agnes Salm-Salm (December 25, 1844 – December 21, 1912) was the American wife of Prince Felix zu Salm-Salm, a Prussian mercenary beside whom she played a role in the American Civil War, the Mexican Civil War between President Benito Juárez and the Austrian archduke Maximilian I of Mexico, and the Franco-Prussian War.
+Princess Agnes of Salm-Salm (née Agnes Elisabeth Winona Leclerc Joy; December 25, 1844 – December 21, 1912) was an American memoirist and socialite.
+She authored a book of memoirs titled Ten Years of My Life.
+She was married to Prince Felix zu Salm-Salm, a Prussian mercenary beside whom she played a role in the American Civil War, the Mexican Civil War between President Benito Juárez and the Austrian archduke Maximilian I of Mexico, and the Franco-Prussian War.

 Family and childhood

-She was born Agnes Elisabeth Winona Leclerc Joy in Franklin, Vermont, the daughter of American general William Leclerc Joy (1793–c.
+She was born in Franklin, Vermont, the daughter of American general William Leclerc Joy (1793–c.
 1886) and his second wife, Julia Willard (died 1882).
-Her paternal grandfather was Mica (Micah) Joy (1753–1826) who married Mercy Terrill (1764–1843).
 She was described as red-haired, strong willed, small, and dainty.